Returns true if this is a Right and its value is equal to elem

 )

-• Returns true if the source is a left or returns the result of the application of the given predicate to the right value.
+the result of the application of the given predicate to the

 // True, because it is a `left`